European Social Services Conference 2026: Bridging Boundaries: International Perspectives on Social Services

 - All conference delegates can attend

-Proposals are accepted for all population groups with whom social services work.
-We encourage proposals from:
+Proposals are accepted for all population groups with whom social services work:

 • Social Services leaders, professionals, practitioners, managers, and directors;